alaamabruk/Naggro-Task/README.md

 2.prepare your enviroment if you work locally or on a production :
   * clone the git repository
   * setup java ide (sts, intelij,etc)
-  * import the News Subscription microservicein the ide and download dependencies.
+  * import the Statement Task microservicein the ide and download dependencies.
 4. run the microservice.
 5. you can now work with the rest apis.